Gil Gross

 Gil Gross is an American radio personality.
-He most recently hosted a weekday radio talkshow on KKSF Talk 910 in Oakland/San Francisco from 10am to 2pm, as well as the syndicated Real Estate Today program on Saturdays.
+He most recently hosted a weekday radio talk show on KKSF Talk 910 in Oakland/San Francisco from 10 a.m. to 2 p.m., as well as the syndicated Real Estate Today program on Saturdays.
 However, that station flipped formats to Spanish language sports on July 23, 2016.
 He was a news correspondent for the ABC Radio Networks.
 From 2007 to late 2011 he hosted a show on KGO AM in San Francisco, California, on weekday afternoons.
 He replaced the San Francisco newscaster Pete Wilson (not to be confused with the California governor of the same name) after his death in 2007 as host of the radio show on KGO.

 Career

 Gross' first on air radio job was at WDZ while he was a student at Millikin University in Decatur, Illinois.

 At age 23, he became the youngest anchorman ever on ABC Radio, while at the same time doing WLS morning news in Chicago.
 He won awards for investigative reporting, mainly about children.
 Other awards were given for the attempt on the life of Pope John Paul II and the intifada in Jerusalem.